roc-lang/roc/editor/editor-ideas.md

 ### Inspiration

-- [10x editor](http://www.10xeditor.com/) IDE/Editor targetted at the professional developer with an emphasis on performance and scalability.
+- [10x editor](http://www.10xeditor.com/) IDE/Editor targeted at the professional developer with an emphasis on performance and scalability.

 ## General Thoughts/Ideas